NachoBrito/bdd-example/README.md

 The [catalog-spec](./catalog-spec/) folder contains the specification project for the Catalog Service.

-## catalog-service

-In [catalog-service](./catalog-service/) you will find the service implementation.

 The project is cloned from the [cucumber-java-skeleton](https://github.com/cucumber/cucumber-java-skeleton) and uses Maven for automation.
 The command

 ```shell